TsFreddie/ddrecap/README.md

 ### TODO for 2026:

+Here lists some TODOs for the next version of DDRecap.
+If you have any ideas, feel free to open an issue or PR.

 - [ ] Exclude BONUS maps in race time `d.rt` data.
 - [ ] Fix badge colors:
   - Running man